Corporate joint committee

 Map of the four CJCs in Wales:

-A Corporate Joint Committee (CJC; Cyd-bwyllgorau Corfforedig) is a type of local government institution introduced in Wales by the Local Government and Elections (Wales) Act 2021.
+A corporate joint committee (CJC; cyd-bwyllgorau corfforedig) is a type of local government institution introduced in Wales by the Local Government and Elections (Wales) Act 2021.

 History

 A Local Government and Elections (Wales) Act 2021 became law in January 2021.
 It contained provisions to reduce the voting age from 18 to 16 for local elections in Wales and to extend the franchise to include eligible foreign nationals.
 It extended the term of local councillors from four years to five years.
 The law allows local councils to decide to continue to hold elections under first past the post system or to switch to the single transferable vote system.
-It created a framework for joint regional coordination between local authorities through the formation of Corporate Joint Committees.
-Four Corporate Joint Committees covering all of Wales, were established by statutory instruments in April 2021.
+It created a framework for joint regional coordination between local authorities through the formation of corporate joint committees.
+Four corporate joint committees covering all of Wales, were established by statutory instruments in April 2021.

 Structure

 Each committee is made up the leaders of the principal councils within its areas and chairs of national park authorities.
 They must appoint a chief executive, a finance officer and a monitoring officer.
-They are corporate bodies which can employ staff, hold assets and have dedicated budgets.
+They are corporate bodies which can employ staff, hold assets and have dedicated budgets, just like any of its member councils.

 Powers

-Corporate Joint Committees have powers relating to economic well-being, strategic planning and the development of regional transport policies.
-They have a statutory duty to prepare Strategic Development Plans and Regional Transport Plans.
+Corporate joint committees utilise powers already held by its member councils, such as: